Environment

 • Considering the introduction of non-fossil energy sources (discussion/report)

-• Addressing climate change and water security (discussion)
+• Addressing climate change and water security (report)

 • CO2 emissions results (monthly)